pkdone/practical-mongodb-aggregations-book/src/guides/advanced-arrays.md

 This result highlights that the `telNums` field can have one of two different data types within documents.

 The main drawback of this rudimentary schema analysis pipeline is its inability to descend through layers of arrays and sub-documents hanging off each top-level document.
 This challenge is indeed solvable using a pure aggregation pipeline, but the code involved is far more complex and beyond the scope of this chapter.
-If you are interested in exploring this further, you can customise the ["graphDescend" GitHub example project](https://github.com/pkdone/mongo-agg-graph-descend).
-That project shows you how to traverse through hierarchically structured documents using a single aggregation pipeline.
+If you are interested in exploring this further, the ["mongo-agg-schema-analyzer" GitHub project](https://github.com/pkdone/mongo-agg-schema-analyzer) solves this problem.
+That project shows you how to traverse through hierarchically structured documents using a single aggregation pipeline to infer the schema.

 ## Further Array Manipulation Examples